Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

   * caption - title for the column.
   * description - information displayed as a hint when hovering over the column title.
-  * field - required - can be the name of a field in the Elasticsearch document (e.g.
+  * field - required - can be the name of a field in the Elasticsearch document, e.g.
-    `metadata.created_by_id`) or one of the following special field names:
+    `metadata.created_by_id`, or one of the following special field names (case-sensitive):

     * #associations# - a list of the species names linked to this record as associated occurrences.